 Advanced Options

-- Start Month/Year – Set when your repayment begins
+- Start Month/Year – Set the start ofollow pursue month/year that of your repayment.

-- Defaults to the current month and year
+- The settings default to the month and year that are current

-- Grace Period – Specify any post-graduation period before repayment begins
+- Grace Period – State any time after graduation until repayment can commence

 - Default: 6 months (common for many federal loans)